department-of-veterans-affairs/va.gov-team/products/platform/infrastructure_recommit/product_outline.md

 ## Problem Statement
-/We do not have a scalable self-service infrastructure in place to handle the desired growth of VFS and VSP teams over the next year on VA.gov./
+*We do not have a scalable self-service infrastructure in place to handle the desired growth of VFS and VSP teams over the next year on VA.gov.*

 How might we create a platform that enables self-service teams, that allows for a decrease in complexity and use modern practices for continuous delivery, while addressing the desired growth of VSP.